Here, you will find a vast multitude of materials useful for the art and science

 of Biblical textual criticism.
 Material is added regularly so be sure to visit often.

-To view some portions of this area of the website properly, you will need
+To view some portions of this area of the website properly, you may want

 to download and install the following fonts: